 - White sapphire only has a RI score of 1.77, suggesting that it doesn’t reflect light at the same level moissanite does.

 If you’re looking for a ring that’s most likely to be mistaken for a diamond, however, more sparkle isn’t always to your advantage.
 Because of its increased refraction, moissanite is certainly stunning—but it appears much more sparkling than a natural diamond, making it difficult to pass for one.
+If you’re interested in a moissanite vs lab diamond ring comparison, if you can read more there.

 Meanwhile, white sapphire isn’t quite as over-the-top in terms of brilliance, making its appearance closer to a natural diamond (albeit with slightly less sparkle).